Low-FODMAP Packed lunches (for school or work) made easy; Dr. Rachel’s Packing List of Low-FODMAP foods on the go

 P.S.
 Always double-check labels to ensure no high-FODMAP additives.

-YOU MAY LOVE MY LOW-FODMAP HAPPY BARS AND HAPPY JERKY FOR AN EASY TO GRAB SAFE SNACK!
+YOU WILL LOVE MY LOW-FODMAP HAPPY BARS FOR AN EASY TO GRAB SNACK THAT TUMMIES TOLERATE!

 Be healthy and happy,